hanabi/hanabi.github.io/other-conventions/BGA.md

 ### 2 Saves - Added Always

 * The *2 Saves Convention* is when someone clues number 2 and it touches a 2 on chop.
 Even if it touches some other 2, it doesn't necessarily mean anything is currently playable - the point of the clue was to save one or more 2's.
-* On BGA, *2 Saves* are typically "turned on" in 2-player games, but turned off with 3 or more players.
+* On BGA, *2 Saves* are typically "turned on" in 2-player games, and sometimes turned on in 3-player games, but almost always turned off in 4-player games and 5-player games.
-* In my group, *2 Saves* are ALWAYS turned on, even in 5-player games.
+* In my group, *2 Saves* are ALWAYS turned on, regardless of the amount of players.
 * Why do this?
 Having this convention eliminates 100% of "bottom-deck" losses to 2's.

 ### Clue Focus on Retouched Cards - Changed

 * When multiple cards are "touched" by a clue, it typically only means to play one card.
 We call that card the *focus* of the clue.
-* On BGA, the focus can be on either card.
-But most often, the focus is on the existing card that is "filled in" by the clue.
+* On BGA, the focus can be on either card, and you just have to figure it out depending on the context of the game.
+Often times, the focus is on the existing card that is "filled in" by the clue.
 * For example, in a Rainbow game:
   * Red 1 is played on the stacks.
   * Alice has a card in her hand clued with number 2.
   * Bob clues Alice red, filling in the 2 with red and also introducing a brand new card on her newest slot.
   * Alice plays the "filled-in" card as the focus of the clue, and holds on to the other red card for later.
-* On BGA, clues given similar to the one in the example above can ALSO mean to play both cards, depending on the situation. (e.g. Alice plays red 2 and then plays red 3.)
+* Furthermore, on BGA, clues given similar to the one in the example above can ALSO mean to play both cards, depending on the situation. (e.g. Alice plays red 2 and then plays red 3.)
 * In my group, **the focus of the clue is always on the brand new card introduced**.
 In the previous example, Alice should play her newest card as either red 2 or rainbow 1.
 She is promised nothing about her other red card, meaning that it can be either red 2 or rainbow 2.
 * Why do this?
 Having this convention makes it extremely clear exactly what card is being talked about in almost all situations.